Tarsal Tunnel Syndrome occurs when there is consistent and damaging pressure on the rear tibial nerve.

 Anti-inflammatory medications or steroid injections may be recommended to reduce swelling around the nerve.
 Other conservative corrective measures include rest, ice and elevation.
 A brace and or arch inserts in your shoes can also help offer support.
 Additionally, physical therapy may be used to strengthen the muscles around the nerve thus relieving the area of pressure.

 If your symptoms of tarsal tunnel syndrome persist, contact Dr. Stacie Grossfeld.
 Dr. Grossfeld has over 25 years of experience in orthopedic medicine and is a double board-certified orthopedic surgeon.
-To get more information about stem cells as a treatment option, or to make an appointment with the Orthopaedic Specialists, call 502-212-2663 today.
+To get more information about treatment options or to make an appointment with the Orthopaedic Specialists, call 502-212-2663 today.